• Skip to primary navigation

 Cornbread in tray with white napkin.

-If you make this recipe let me know.
+If you make this recipe, let me know.
 Please leave a comment below with a star rating.
-Be sure and share a picture on Instagram with the hashtag #shaneandsimple.
+Be sure to share a picture on Instagram with the hashtag #shaneandsimple.
 I want to see your work.

 Print